Biomatrix Theory versus General Systems Theory

 Different Perspectives

 The general systems tend to look at a system and its interacting (sub-)systems through arbitrarily delineated system inquiry.
-They typically depict as system as a circle and the interaction between them as arrows (see Figure 1), while in a system dynamics model the variables are arbitrarily determined (i.e. by the participants in the inquiry) with their impact on each is depicted by arrows.
+They typically depict a system as a circle and the interaction between them as arrows (see Figure 1), while in a system dynamics model the variables are arbitrarily determined (i.e. by the participants in the inquiry) with their impact on each other being depicted by arrows.

-By comparison, Biomatrix Systems Theory distinguishes between different types of systems (i.e. activity and entity systems) and describes how they give rise to each other across different levels in the containing systems hierarchy.
+By comparison, Biomatrix Systems Theory distinguishes between different types of systems (i.e. activity/functional and entity/organismic systems) and describes how they give rise to each other across different levels in the containing systems hierarchy.
 It also describes the generic principles of their organisation, which give rise to a generic system dynamics.

-Moreover the biomatrix can be viewed from a web and in-formation field perspective, whereby the web of the Biomatrix refers to the interconnected and interacting entity and activity systems that we observe or surmise (see Figure 2) and the perspective of an underlying field of in-formation (see orange fields in Figure 3) according to which the systems manifest as concepts or in physical reality.
+The web of the biomatrix refers to the interconnected and interacting entity and activity systems that we observe or surmise (see Figure 2) and the perspective of an underlying field of in-formation (see orange fields in Figure 3) according to which the systems manifest as concepts or in physical reality.

 NOTE: Information is Latin for “putting form into”.
-To distinguish between information as a description of systems from information as a force that shapes a system, we spell the latter as in-formation and refer to it as ethos of the system.
+There is a distinction between information as a description of a system (i.e. data), and information as a force that shapes a system.
+Therefore we spell the former as information, and the latter as in-formation.
+Biomatrix Systems Theory refers to in-formation as ethos.
 Other systems thinkers use different terms, such Sheldrake’s morphogenetic field (morphogenetic is Greek for “generating form”), Jung’s collective unconscious and Bohm’s explicate order.
 Ultimately, according to quantum physics, there is also a universal energy field from which all manifestations arise, described by Chopra as “quantum field”, Laszlo as “Akashic field” and Bohm as “implicate order” (which he defines as "unbroken wholeness in flowing movement").

-From a methodological perspective it should be noted, that the organising principles, as well as the methods for creating new and changing existing systems differ between the web or field perspective of the Biomatrix.
+From a methodological perspective it should be noted, that the organising principles differ between these system realities.

 Unique contributions of Biomatrix Systems Theory

-The contributions of Biomatrix Theory to general systems and related theories are threefold: conceptual contributions (adding new concepts), synergistic contribution (integrating the concepts into a larger theory) and visual contribution (depicting the theory graphically).
+The contributions of Biomatrix Systems Theory to General Systems theories are threefold: conceptual contribution (adding new concepts), synergistic contribution (integrating the concepts into a larger theory) and visual contribution (depicting the theory graphically).

 Biomatrix Systems Theory has contributed the following unique theoretical concepts: